PhD Handbook

 Purpose and Expectations

-(Note that between 2018 and 2021 the requirement was 9 core courses, 5 electives, and 4 seminars; between 2015 and spring 2018 the requirement was 9 core courses and 3 electives; prior to fall 2015, the required curriculum consisted of 8 core courses and 4 electives.)
+Note that between 2018 and 2021 the requirement was 9 core courses, 5 electives, and 4 seminars; between 2015 and spring 2018 the requirement was 9 core courses and 3 electives; prior to fall 2015, the required curriculum consisted of 8 core courses and 4 electives.
+As such, students admitted in different cohorts may have distinctive requirements for degree completion and students must meet the requirements which were active at the time of their admission.

-First-year students are required to attend a seminar held each week during the fall and spring semesters which is designed to orient students to the program and assist them in making a successful transition from practitioner to scholar.
-Seminar sessions are led by the Program Director and include presentations from a wide range of faculty.
-Topics may cover: transitioning from practitioner to scholar; developing research questions relevant for social work practice and policy; understanding the publication process; developing academic writing skills; getting the most out of faculty mentorship; developing an academic CV; applying theory in qualitative and quantitative research; conducting interdisciplinary research; and infusing social justice into research.
+First-year students are required to attend a seminar held each week during the fall and spring semesters which is designed to orient students to the program and assist them in making a successful transition into doctoral education.
+Seminar sessions are led by the Program Director and are intended to supplement learning gained in coursework and GRA/GTA appointments as well as creating space for community development and support within and across cohorts.
+Topics may cover: transitioning from practitioner to scholar; developing research questions relevant for social work practice and policy; understanding the publication process; developing academic writing skills; getting the most out of faculty mentorship; developing an academic CV; conducting interdisciplinary research; and infusing social justice into research.
 Second-year students will also enroll in a one-credit hour seminar that meets every other week during the fall and spring semesters.
-This advanced seminar provides opportunities for to discuss topics relevant to the later stages of the program (e.g., the academic job market, teaching in higher education, developing a writing routine, etc.) and is designed to prepare the second-year student for their academic/research careers.
+This advanced seminar provides opportunities to discuss topics relevant to the later stages of the program (e.g., transitioning into independent scholarship; the academic job market, teaching in higher education, developing a writing routine, etc.) and is designed to prepare the second-year student for their academic/research careers.

 Flow of the Curriculum